Matias0422/quake_log_parse/README.md

 ### About

-This project parses a Quake 3 game log file and print a report of each Match.
-A example of a report can be seen bellow:
+The Quake Log Parser project parses a Quake 3 game log file and generates a report for each match.
+Below is an example of a generated report:

 ```ruby
 {